 School Counseling Program

-Professional school counselors assist students with academic, career, and personal/social development.
+Professional school counselors assist students with academic, career, and social/emotional development.
 Their roles and responsibilities are integral to the fulfillment of every school’s overall educational mission.
-Trained as leaders, advocates, collaborators and systemic change experts, school counselors work with the entire school community to develop and deliver comprehensive, results-based K-12 programs designed to respond to the needs of all students.
+Trained as leaders, advocates, collaborators and systemic change experts, school counselors work with the entire school community to develop and deliver comprehensive, results-based, PK-12 programs designed to respond to the needs of all students.

 Department phone: 570-941-4236